Tifinagh: Efforts to promote Tifinagh

-Neo-Tifinagh is the modern fully alphabetic script developed by Berber Academy, a cultural association formed by members of the Kabylian diaspora in Paris.
-The script was developed by modifying Tuareg Tifinagh to accommodate Kabyle phonetics.
-Neo-Tifinagh was spread by Berber Academy's active promotion of the script, including its usage in their bulletin, Imazighen, which was widely read by Berber communities in Algeria and Morocco.
+Negadi reflected on his efforts: "I distributed all of Agraw Imazighen's writings throughout the Aurès region starting in 1973.
+The goal wasn't regular correspondence but widespread dissemination of Tifinagh."
+Neo-Tifinagh was spread by the Berber Academy's active promotion of the script, including its usage in their bulletin, Imazighen, which was widely read by Berber communities in Algeria and Morocco.